-- Remove burner head (see 8.2).

-- Disconnect the nozzle block preheater plug from the control unit.

-- If necessary, remove the nozzle block preheater.

-- Bypass the thermostat.

-- Connect an ohmmeter to the connector.
+- Remove burner head (see 8.2). - Disconnect the nozzle block preheater plug from the control unit. - · If necessary, remove the nozzle block preheater. - Bypass the thermostat or if necessary cool it down below 5°C. - · Connect an ohmmeter to the connector.